 Another student, Musasi Henry, comes from a struggling family and would bring his own water from home.
 He was often sick and has visited the hospital several times for vomiting, stomachaches, even typhoid.
 Henry’s illnesses caused him to miss school, but there were few alternatives to the dirty water.
 School Director Ssenfuka Ruth would spend more than $100 each month to fill a small metal tank with water for her students, but it wasn’t enough, and the money wasn’t always there.

-Nicole and Henry’s stories don’t end here.
+The good news is that Nicole and Henry’s stories don’t end here.

 In December of 2016, UWP Project #303 was installed – a rainwater collection system sponsored by Pharaoh’s Hairum – providing a safe source for the school’s water needs.
 Now, students get clean,filtered water each day just outside the Director’s office and enrollment has almost doubled from 178 to 302 students in just 2 school terms!
 The school uses the money previously spent on buying water to plant maize and beans, providing lunch for the students – a double benefit!